 There aren’t typically any symptoms that accompany high eye pressure, which is why regular visits to the eye doctor are important.
 They may recommend more frequent visits based on your risk factors.
 Previous eye injuries, family history, and age are all things that could affect your risk.

-There are various ways to treat high eye pressure, depending on the cause.
+There are various ways to reduce high eye pressure, depending on the cause.
 Topical or oral medications are typically the first line of treatment to prevent optic nerve damage from increased pressure.

 Your eye doctor will likely want to see you for several follow-up visits to ensure your eye pressure is coming down to safe levels.
 Laser or surgical procedures aren’t typically recommended for high eye pressure because the potential risks outweigh the risks of high eye pressure in many cases.